XxRoloxX/container-runtime/README.md

 When container is started by itself it starts in an empty directory without any processes and usefull binaries.
 To make containers more usable the concept of images is intruduced

+### Images

+Container image is nothing more than a schema of what to do to prepare the container before its start.
+This usually includes copying files from the host system and installing third-party binaries.

+This implementation follows simple Dockerfile schema to create images.
+At the moment of writing those are available instructions:

+- **COPY**: Copies directory or file from the host to the image. **The paths are relative to the path of the Dockerfile.**
+- **RUN** Runs a command inside the image.
+This is accomplished via creating a special container on the image builded with the previous instructions.
+Therefor changes applied after this command will not be made to the host system, but will be accessible to all containers that start with this image.
+- **ENTRYPOINT** Command provided after this directive will be run **ALWAYS** before the start of the container using that image.
+This is usually used to populate the database or start backgroud services.
+- **FROM** - Image might use changes intruduced in another image via **FROM** directive.
+  After this directive specify the name of the image you would like to base new image of.
+After the installation you will have tha _base_ image available out of the box.
+  The _base_ image is a Debian filesystem, so all the binaries included in the Debian will be available inside this conatiner.

+- Lines preceeded with '#' will be treated as comments and ignored by parser.

+  Altoght the list of supported Dockefile-like commands is rather short, it is suprisingly effective.

+##### How is `base` image build?

+The base image is just a debian filesystem with working symlinks, device files, ect.
+There are multiple ways to acquire such filesystem such as fetching the reporitory.
+In this project I used debootstrap, which does exacly that.
+The benefit of using debootstrap over standard fetching is compression and caching.
+This base image is built only once during the installation, and new images that are based on `base` image will simply copy the image locally and build over it.
+So there will be no need to run debootstrap after the installation.

 ### How the container is run?

 Running the container is done via: